maksym-panov/online-store-backend/README.md

    ```
    cd apache-tomcat-10.x.x\conf
    ```
-   - Open `context.xml` file in your favourite redactor.
+   - Open `context.xml` file in your favourite editor.

    #### On Unix